Fellow of the Royal Asiatic Society of Great Britain and Ireland

-Fellows of the Royal Asiatic Society of Great Britain and Ireland are individuals who have been elected by the Council of the Royal Asiatic Society to further "the investigation of subjects connected with and for the encouragement of science literature and the arts in relation to Asia".

-The Society has around 700 fellows, half of whom reside outside Britain.
-It is administered by a council of twenty fellows.
+Fellows of the Royal Asiatic Society of Great Britain and Ireland are individuals who have been elected by the Council of the Royal Asiatic Society to further "the investigation of subjects connected with and for the encouragement of science, literature, and the arts in relation to Asia".
+The Society has around 700 fellows, half of whom reside outside Great Britain.
+It is administered by a council of twenty distinguished fellows.

 The Society was established in 1823 and became "the main centre in Britain for scholarly work on Asia" with "many distinguished Fellows".
 Fellows use the post-nominal letters FRAS.

 Past and current fellows include leading scholars, writers, and former politicians and governors who have made significant contributions to Asia and their respective fields.
-Previous Fellows have included British explorers Sir Richard Francis Burton, and Laurence Waddell, Officers of the British East India Company such as Sir Henry Rawlinson, Chief Justice of Ceylon Alexander Johnston, first Asian Nobel laureate Rabindranath Tagore, and many more.
+Previous Fellows have included British explorers Richard Francis Burton, and Laurence Waddell, Officers of the East India Company such as Sir Henry Rawlinson, Chief Justice of Ceylon Alexander Johnston, first Asian Nobel laureate Rabindranath Tagore, and many more.

 Eligibility

-Fellows can be nominated by an existing Fellow, or they can submit an application for fellowship; applications are open to "anyone with a serious interest in Asian Studies", considered regularly, and processed within two months.
+Fellows can be nominated by an existing Fellow or they can self-nominate for Fellowship; nominations are typically processed within one month.
 Students are also eligible to become Student Fellows if they are enrolled in an established course of education.

+Postnominal

+Members of the society were originally styled 'member' rather than 'fellow' and used the post-nominal letters MRAS or variations such as FMRAS (foreign member) or CMRAS (corresponding member).
+The use of FRAS by members of the society dates back to at least the 1870s, including the physician and writer on India John Forbes Watson, and the writer on India and co-founder of the India Reform Society John Dickinson.
+No post-nominals are assigned by the society in its charter, byelaws or standing orders, but their use is recognised in reference works.
+The society's fellowship postnominal FRAS is identical to that for fellows of the Royal Astronomical Society.
+This has caused confusion, such as in the case of sinologist Charles Henry Brewitt-Taylor, a fellow of the astronomical society.